 Push a small wad of dry cotton on top of the KOH-saturated cotton in each tube.
 This will prevent KOH from coming in contact with the bean seeds and killing them.

-Fill one of the tubes half full with germinated bean seeds.
-Count the number of bean seeds used.
+Fill one of the tubes half full with germinated bean seeds and record the number of bean seeds used.

-Add the same number of nongerminated soybeans to a second tube.
-The third tube will remain empty to measure the effect of temperature changes.
+The second tube will remain empty to measure the effect of temperature changes.

 Assemble each apparatus and place the tubes in the water tank.
 Be sure that the rubber stopper is inserted tightly into the test tube.
 The valve in the stopper of each tube should be kept open so that air can move through the stopper and into or out of the tube.
 After the respirometer tube is inserted into the water tank, use a dropper to push a drop of a colored liquid into the tip of each of the graduated pipettes.
 Try to force the marker into the region past the tip where its position can be read using the calibrations on the pipette.